Princess Salme Spice Tour Zanzibar

 You will round up the morning with a home-cooked lunch at the spice plantation, before heading back to Stone Town.

-Start location/time: You will be met by your guide at your Stone Town hotel around 09:00 and driven to the Mtoni Palace to start your tour.
+Start location/time: You will be met by your guide at your Stone Town hotel around 09:00, then driven to the Mtoni Palace to begin your tour.

-End location: Your tour will normally finish in Stone Town, however it is possible to drive from the spice plantation on to a beach hotel.
+End location: Your tour will typically finish in Stone Town; however, you can drive from the spice plantation to a beach hotel.

-Maximum size of group: This is a private tour, and will be booked exclusively for your party; each guide can take a maximum of six people per tour.
+Maximum group size: This is a private tour and will be booked exclusively for your party; each guide can take up to six people per tour.

-Guide: We work with a handful of enthusiastic and articulate Zanzibar guides to conduct this trip – including Anjam and Rajab, of whom we have personal experience.
-All of our guides have excellent English, and make fascinating company for the insights that they can give you into today’s Zanzibar, as well as the island’s history.
+Guide: We work with a handful of enthusiastic and articulate Zanzibar guides to lead this trip, including Anjam and Rajab, with whom we have personal experience.
+All of our guides have excellent English and make fascinating company, offering insights into today’s Zanzibar and the island’s history.

 Princess Salme Spice Tour Zanzibar Prices